 Kent State Florence

-Watch a short video highlighting the Palazzo Vettori prepared by KSU student Anthony Marchionda while he was studying abroad in Florence.
+- Watch a short film prepared by KSU student Anthony Marchionda while he was studying abroad in Florence highlighting the Palazzo Vettori.

 - Comprehensive orientations before you leave the States and when you arrive in Italy prepare you for life in Florence.
 Our staff is there to get you settled and is available all semester to help with everything from a medical emergency to a restaurant recommendation.
 Our faculty provide an outstanding education in the classroom and out, capitalizing on the Florentine setting with city walks, museum visits, and field trips.

 - Instruction is in English, and Kent State Florence offers a wide selection of courses in various subject areas, along with all levels of Italian language.
 If you’re not a Kent State student, it’s easy to enroll as a guest, and a transcript will automatically be sent to your home university.

 Why Kent State Florence?

 You’ll live and study in one of the most beautiful and historic cities on earth, walking the same stone streets Michelangelo, Galileo, and Dante walked.
 And Italian food is amazing – you will be surrounded by the best pizza, fresh pasta, gelato, prosciutto, espresso, panini… But that’s just while you’re in class Monday through Thursday.
 You also have long weekends to explore Europe, maybe Paris, London, Barcelona, or a medieval village in the Tuscan countryside.
 You could spend Thanksgiving in Ireland or spring break in Santorini – it’s your adventure!